Harold Ramirez Player Props: Rays vs. Cubs

 Harold Ramirez At The Plate

-- Ramirez is batting .295 with six doubles, a triple, eight home runs and 10 walks.
+- Ramirez is hitting .295 with six doubles, a triple, eight home runs and 10 walks.

-- Ramirez has driven in a run in 16 games this year (38.1%), including six games with more than one RBI (14.3%).
-He has also driven in three or more of his team's runs in one contest.
+- Ramirez has had an RBI in 16 games this season (38.1%), including six multi-RBI outings (14.3%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.